nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Examples:

-- `add 1 n/Project Kickoff dt/2023-03-15 09:00 v/Conference Room d/Initial meeting to discuss project scope`
+- `addMeeting client/1 dt/02-01-2025 12:00 d/Sign life plan`
-- `add 2 n/Quarterly Review dt/2023-04-22 11:00 v/Office d/Review last quarter's performance d/Set next quarter's objectives`
+- `addMeeting client/2 dt/06-01-2025 15:00 d/Meeting to discuss finances`

-### Listing all Meetings for a Client: `list`
+### Listing all Meetings for a Client: `view`

 Shows a list of all meetings for a specific client.

-Format: `list CLIENT_INDEX`
+Format: `view c CLIENT_INDEX`

 - `CLIENT_INDEX` refers to the index number shown in the displayed client list.

 Example:

-- `list 1` Lists all meetings for the first client.
+- `view c 1` Lists all meetings for the first client.

 ### Editing a Meeting: `edit`